 Campus

 The UCalgary main campus is easy to get around.
 You can walk from one side of campus to the other in less than 20 minutes.
 Public transit is your best option if you need to go between the main campus, Foothills, Spy Hill and downtown campus.
-There's a online map of the different campuses and room finder tool that'll help you find your classes.
+There's a online map of the different campuses and a room finder tool that'll help you find your classes.

 Biking